Stargardt disease: Signs and symptoms

 The presentation usually occurs in childhood or adolescence, though there is no upper age limit for presentation and late-onset is possible.
 The main symptom is loss of visual acuity, uncorrectable with glasses.
 This manifests as the lack of the ability to see fine details when reading or viewing distant objects.
 Symptoms typically develop before age 20 (median age of onset: ~17 years old), and include: wavy vision, blind spots, blurriness, loss of depth perception, sensitivity to glare, impaired colour vision, and difficulty adapting to dim lighting (delayed dark adaptation).
 There is a wide variation between individuals in the symptoms experienced as well as the rate of deterioration in vision.
-Vision loss can be attributed to buildup of byproducts of vitamin A in photoreceptor cells and Peripheral vision is usually less affected than fine, central (foveal) vision.
+Vision loss can be attributed to the buildup of by-products of vitamin A in photoreceptor cells and peripheral vision is usually less affected than fine, central (foveal) vision.

 Genetics

-Historically from Stargardt’s first description of his eponymous disease until recently, the diagnosis was based on looking at the phenotype using examination and investigation of the eye.
+Historically from Stargardt's first description of his eponymous disease until recently, the diagnosis was based on looking at the phenotype using examination and investigation of the eye.
 Since the advent of genetic testing, the picture has become more complex.
 What was thought to be one disease is, in fact, probably at least three different diseases, each related to a different genetic change.
-Therefore it is currently a little confusing to define what Stargardt's disease is.
+Therefore it is currently a little confusing to define what Stargardt disease is.
 Stargardt disease (STGD1) is caused by bi-allelic ABCA4 gene variants (i.e., autosomal recessive).
-Importantly, the exact genotype (i.e., combinations of both ABCA4 variants) is highly prognostic for the age of onset and disease progression.
+Importantly, the exact genotype (i.e., combinations of both ABCA4 variants along with the presence of additional genetic modifiers) is highly prognostic for the age of onset and disease progression.

 Autosomal-dominant Stargardt-like diseases were linked to genes such as PROM1 (STGD3) or ELOVL4 (STGD4) missense mutations play a role remains to be seen.

 The carrier frequency in the general population of ABCA4 alleles is 5 to 10%.
 Different combinations of ABCA4 genes will result in widely different age of onset and retinal pathology.
 The severity of the disease is inversely proportional to ABCA4 function and it is thought that ABCA4 related disease has a role to play in other diseases such as retinitis pigmentosa, cone-rod dystrophies and age-related macular degeneration (AMD).